Dov Lior: Rabbinic career

-In 2008, Lior and other right-wing rabbis declared the government's policies on Israeli settlements to be "worse than the British Mandate's White Paper".
-Evaluating the Israeli invasion of Lebanon, Lior said it proved Israel was the one Middle Eastern state with sufficient military force to be considered a real power, a state all nations, willy nilly, must reckon with, and that "rooting out the iniquity (of the terrorists)" was "but a preliminary to the eventual rooting out of all evil in the world".
-According to Professor Uriel Simon, he is also reported to have said at a rally that, "(i)n order to prevent the death of one (Israeli) soldier, I am willing to destroy all of Beirut".
+In 2008 Lior and other right-wing rabbis declared the government's policies on Israeli settlements to be "worse than the British Mandate's White Paper".
+Evaluating the Israeli invasion of Lebanon, Lior said it proved Israel was the one Middle Eastern state with sufficient military force to be considered a real power, a state all nations, bar none, must reckon with, and that "rooting out the iniquity" (of the terrorists) was "but a preliminary to the eventual rooting out of all evil in the world".
+According to Professor Uriel Simon, Lior is also reported to have said at a rally that, "(i)n order to prevent the death of one (Israeli) soldier, I am willing to destroy all of Beirut".

-In 2009, he denounced the possible transfer of jurisdiction of Christian sites in Israel to the Holy See, saying it was "unthinkable to hand over to the Vatican any piece of our Holy Land".
-In 2011, he suggested that the Israeli government should offer incentives to the Bedouin to return to what he considered as their places of origin, Saudi Arabia and Libya.
+Lior denounced the possible transfer of jurisdiction of Christian sites in Israel to the Holy See in 2009, saying it was "unthinkable to hand over to the Vatican any piece of our Holy Land".
+In 2011 he suggested that the Israeli government should offer incentives to the Bedouin to return to what he considered as their places of origin, Saudi Arabia and Libya.

 In late 2014, Lior stepped down as chief rabbi.
 In February 2015, he moved from Kiryat Arba to the Mount of Olives in Jerusalem.

 Controversies

-Lior has legitimized by a halakha ruling the killing of non-Jews during wartime.
+Lior has stated that the killing of non-Jews during wartime is sanctioned by halakha.
 He asserted that Jewish women should not use sperm donated by a non-Jewish man, and that a baby born through such an insemination will have the "negative genetic traits that characterize non-Jews", and that, "If the father is not Jewish, what character traits could he have?
 Traits of cruelty, of barbarism."

 In 2007, commenting on the situation of African refugees in Israel, Lior said that a much more important issue was the situation of Jewish settlers - whom he termed "refugees" - expelled from Gaza in 2005.

+In 2008 Foreign Policy magazine included him on a list of "The World’s Worst Religious Leaders" known for "preaching messages of hatred and violence".

-Leading rabbis have testified that Lior was the source of rulings labeling the late Prime Minister Yitzhak Rabin a "rodef" and a "moser" (a traitor who endangers Jewish lives).
+Leading rabbis have testified that Lior was the source of rulings labeling the late Prime Minister Yitzhak Rabin a rodef and a moser (traitor who endangers Jewish lives).
 Rabin's assassin, Yigal Amir, is known to have visited Lior.
 Baruch Goldstein also met with Lior.
-After Goldstein murdered 29 Palestinian worshipers at the Cave of the Patriarchs, Lior described Goldstein as "as holy as the martyrs of the Holocaust".
+After Goldstein murdered 29 Palestinian worshipers at the Cave of the Patriarchs, Lior declared him "as holy as the martyrs of the Holocaust".
+Lior gave a eulogy at the funeral of Baruch Goldstein.